Positive representations over real closed fields: -positivity is a semi-algebraic condition Theta-positivity is a semi-algebraic condition

-The strategy to do so has two steps; first, we use condition (1) to show that for each $j\in\{1,\dots,\ell\}$, the map is positive.
+given by $\gamma^+\mapsto\rho(\gamma)^+$ (for every $\gamma$ conjugated to one of the $\eta_i$ or $\eta_i^{-1}$) is well-defined and $\rho$-equivariant, and it suffices to prove that it is positive.
+The strategy to do so has two steps; first, we use condition (1) in the statement of the proposition to show that for each $j\in\{1,\dots,\ell\}$, the map is positive.
 Then, using condition (3), we prove using an induction argument that we can recover the positivity of $\xi$ from the positivity of its restrictions considered in the first step.\\

 {\bf First step.} Fix $j\in\{1,\dots,\ell\}$.
-Since $\rho_j$ is $\Theta$-positive, there is a maximal positive $\Theta$-boundary extension $\zeta_{\rho_j}^M\colon\mathcal V_{\rho_j}^M\to\Lambda(\Gamma_j)$ for $\rho_j$, see \Cref{prop: converse}.
+Since $\rho_j$ is $\Theta$-positive, there is a maximal positive $\Theta$-boundary extension $\zeta_j\coloneqq \zeta^\textnormal{M}_{\rho_j} \colon \mathcal V_{\rho_j}^{\mathrm{M}}\to\Lambda(\Gamma_j)$ for $\rho_j$, see \Cref{prop: converse}.
 By \Cref{Fuchsian groups lemma}, there exists a continuous, $\iota_j$-equivariant, monotonic, surjective map

 whose fibers contain at most two points.
 Observe that every point in $D\cap\Lambda(\Gamma_j)$ is the attracting fixed point $\gamma^+$ for some hyperbolic element $\gamma\in\Gamma_j$, and by \Cref{lem:PosFramedRepr} we have